Kitchen Extension Builders in Mayfair (W1J, W1K)

 - How much does a Mayfair kitchen project cost?

-- Lower-ground-floor kitchen reconfiguration on a Georgian townhouse (the most common Mayfair project) runs £200,000-£600,000 depending on size, scale of structural opening-up, and specification.
-Luxury apartment kitchen renovation in a Mayfair mansion block runs £80,000-£250,000.
-Mews house kitchen extension where consented runs £150,000-£400,000.
-Listed Building Consent on Grade II or Grade II* properties typically adds 50-100% to construction cost compared with equivalent work on a non-listed property.
-Section 20 consultation and Licence to Alter on mansion flats add £3,500-£8,000 in coordination and structural calculations.
-Construction Management Plan adds £8,000-£20,000.
-Fixed-price contract before any work starts.
+- It depends on the property and the specification, so we confirm a fixed price after a free site visit.
+Lower-ground-floor kitchen reconfiguration on a Georgian townhouse is the most common Mayfair project, followed by luxury apartment kitchen renovation in a mansion block and, where consented, a mews house kitchen extension.
+Listed Building Consent on Grade II or Grade II* properties means more planning preparation and longer programmes than equivalent work on a non-listed property.
+Section 20 consultation and Licence to Alter apply on mansion flats, and a Construction Management Plan is required.
+The fixed price is agreed before any work starts.

 - What's involved in working on a listed Mayfair property?

 - Substantial planning preparation and longer build times.
 Most Mayfair properties are Grade II or Grade II* listed, requiring Listed Building Consent for virtually any change including internal layout alterations, removal or alteration of original features (Adam-style fireplaces, ceiling plasterwork, timber staircases, panelling, decorative cornicing), replacement of original windows or doors, render colour, and roof material.
 Application takes 12-16 weeks at the City of Westminster and runs in parallel with planning.
 We work with specialist heritage consultants and conservation-specialist architects experienced in Westminster requirements.
-Listed Mayfair work typically costs 50-100% more than equivalent work on a non-listed Kensington property and takes longer.
+Listed Mayfair work needs more preparation and a longer programme than equivalent work on a non-listed Kensington property.

 - Can I extend a Mayfair townhouse?